 Ice Age Trail

 Langlade County boasts 50 miles of the thousand-mile Ice Age Trail, divided into five segments: 13 miles Kettlebowl, 12 miles Lumbercamp, 9.5 miles Old Railroad, 13.5 miles Highland Lakes and 12 miles Parrish Hills.
-For more information on these Langlade County segments, click here.
-For user information such as parking, camping and water supply, click here.
+For more information on these Langlade County segments and user information, click here.

 Veteran's Memorial Park

-Veteran's Memorial Park offers many miles of well-marked nature trails that feature a loop around an underdeveloped lake and an arboretum with over 500 plant species.
+Veteran's Memorial Park offers many miles of marked nature trails that feature a loop around an underdeveloped lake and an arboretum with over 500 plant species.